tom474/tmc_bookstore_website/README.md

 # TMC Bookstore Website

-TMC Bookstore is an online platform that allows users to browse, explore, and purchase books seamlessly.
+TMC Bookstore is an online platform that allows users to browse and explore books seamlessly.
 It features a structured layout for easy navigation and book discovery.

 ## Tech Stack
 - HTML